A Highly Speculative Chronology of William Shakespeare’s Life & Times

-Jonson’s Sejanus premieres at the Globe starring Burbage and Shakespeare, but it doesn’t do particularly well.
+Jonson’s Sejanus premieres at the Globe starring Burbage (in the title role) and Shakespeare, but it doesn’t do particularly well.
 This really bugs Jonson because he prided himself on the historical accuracy of Sejanus in comparison to Shakespeare’s anachronistic Julius Caesar—which an ignorant public, of course, adored.

 As a guest of the Countess of Salisbury at Wilton House, King James is entertained by a performance of As You Like It on December 2.